ArchipelagoMW/Archipelago/docs/world api.md

 An Event is a special combination of a Location and an Item, with both having an `id` of `None`.
 These can be used to track certain logic interactions, with the Event Item being required for access in other locations or regions, but not being "real".
-Since the item and location have no id, they get dropped at the end of generation and so the server is never made aware of them and these locations can never be checked, nor the items received during play.
+Since the item and location have no ID, they get dropped at the end of generation and so the server is never made aware of them and these locations can never be checked, nor can the items be received during play.
-They may also be used for making the spoiler log look nicer, i.e. by having a `"Victory"` Event Item, that is required to finish the game, it will be very clear where the player finishes, rather than only seeing their last relevant found Item.
+They may also be used for making the spoiler log look nicer, i.e. by having a `"Victory"` Event Item, that is required to finish the game.
+This makes it very clear when the player finishes, rather than only seeing their last relevant Item.
 Events function just like any other Location, and can still have their own access rules, etc.
 By convention, the Event "pair" of Location and Item typically have the same name, though this is not a requirement.
-They must not exist in the `name_to_id` lookups, as they have no id.
+They must not exist in the `name_to_id` lookups, as they have no ID.

 The most common way to create an Event pair is to create and place the Item on the Location as soon as it's created: